napari/cookiecutter-napari-plugin/README.md

 ### Create your documentation

-If you chose to create docs with your plugin read the corresponding docs for [Sphinx] or [MkDocs]
+Documentation generation is not included in this template.
+We recommend following the getting started guides for one of the following documentation generation tools:

+1. [Sphinx]
+2. [MkDocs]
+3. [JupyterBook]

 ### Pre-commit